MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

--   ID by Selector, get all Values of this Selector
+-   get all Values of functions

 ### 0.1.0 (2023-05-07)